 In 2022, Big Space received the Gerry Porter Award for Creative Improvised Music.
 They were also nominated for MusicNL Instrumental Artist of the Year and selected for a showcase performance at MusicNL’s Music Celebration Week.
 The band is currently working on their next album.

 Formed in 2013, Big Space has been featured at the Lawnya Vawnya festival, the St. John's International Sound Symposium, the Music at Harbourside Series, and the Wreckhouse International Jazz & Blues Festival.
 They self-released a live album in 2016, Live at the Levee, which also included live videos for each song.
 The album was featured on CBC radio's First Listen, and the band was also invited by CBC TV to film two live-in-studio performances for their "Parkway Sessions" series.

-In 2021 Big Space released their follow-up record In Relation To, ranging from contemporary jazz fusion to instrumental rock and atmospheric soundscapes, with plenty of improvisation.
+In 2021 Big Space released their follow-up record In Relation To.
 It was recorded live-in-studio with no overdubs to capture the interplay between the three musicians, and mastered by Nate Wood of the jazz fusion band Kneebody.
-In Relation To has garnered favourable reviews from both jazz and indie rock media in Canada and abroad, with the UK’s Jazz Journal praising it as “a brilliantly original album” and DOMINIONATED calling it “a dizzying jazz-rock journey”.
+In Relation To received favourable reviews from both jazz and alternative media in Canada and abroad, with the UK’s Jazz Journal praising it as “a brilliantly original album” and DOMINIONATED calling it “a dizzying jazz-rock journey”.